Employer Shuttles Program

-The Seattle City Council recently voted to approve the Employer Shared Transit Stops Program (ESTSP) as a permanent program of the Seattle Department of Transportation.
-The program will take effect in March 2023, and SDOT will start accepting applications from Seattle-area employers later in Spring 2023.
+The Seattle City Council voted to approve the Employer Shuttles Program as a permanent program of the Seattle Department of Transportation!
+SDOT will start accepting applications from Seattle-area employers in May 2024.

 Program Description